 However, unexplained arm numbness may indicate an underlying health condition, such as nerve damage, a herniated disc, or cardiovascular disease.
-Severe causes of arm numbness include heart attacks and strokes.
+Severe causes of arm numbness include heart attacks and stroke.

 Blocked or compressed blood vessels can interfere with blood circulation to and from the heart.
 Poor circulation can cause numbness and tingling in the arms, hands, legs, and feet.